Canon 1300D vs Nikon D3X

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D3X are two digital cameras that were announced, respectively, in March 2016 and December 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24.4 MP.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D3X are two digital cameras that were officially introduced, respectively, in March 2016 and December 2008.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (D3X) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3X is considerably larger (93 percent) than the Canon 1300D.
 Moreover, the D3X is substantially heavier (160 percent) than the 1300D.
 It is noteworthy in this context that the D3X is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.